nmfs-ost/stockplotr/README.md

 their custom code when they find it may be useful across the nation.

 > [!NOTE]
-> An additional package to plot model diagnostics is being worked on for the
+> An additional package to plot model diagnostics called [FIMSdiags](https://github.com/NOAA-FIMS/FIMSdiags)
-> Fisheries Integrated Modelling System [FIMS] that will natively work with the
+> is being worked on for the Fisheries Integrated Modelling System [FIMS] that
-> output used for stockplotr since the model output for FIMS works together with
+> will natively work with the output used for stockplotr since the model output
-> stockplotr.
-More information can be found soon and a link to the repo will be
-> located here once available.
+> for FIMS works together with stockplotr.

 ## Disclaimer